 - While groups of 25 or more are welcome and encouraged to use the park's facilities, they are required to register in advance with the site office to avoid crowding or scheduling conflicts.

 - At least one responsible adult must accompany each group of 15 minors.

 - Pets must be kept on leashes at all times.

 - Actions by nature can result in closed roads and other facilities.
 Please call ahead to the park office before you make your trip.

 - We hope you enjoy your stay.
 Remember: take only memories, leave only footprints.

-The forested areas provide habitat for woodpeckers, flycatchers, thrushes, vireos and warblers; and, raccoons, chipmunks, gray and fox squirrels, beaver, and deer.
+The forested areas provide habitat for many species of nongame wildlife.
+Woodpeckers, flycatchers, thrushes, vireos and warblers breed on the site.
+The area provides critical stop-over habitat for many more species during migration.
+Great blue and green herons have been observed here.
+Mammals utilizing the area include raccoons, chipmunks, gray and fox squirrels, beaver, and deer.
+Shrews, white-footed mice, weasels and foxes also may be seen.
 Nineteen species of fish have been recorded from Franklin Creek.

 Franklin Creek State Natural Area is located between Rochelle and Dixon, just north of IL RTE 38.
 On IL RTE 38 on the west side of the small town of Franklin Grove, turn north on Daysville Road and go one block to Old Mill Road.
 Turn left (west) on Old Mill Road and proceed one mile to the State Natural Area.